-10 Top-Rated Tourist Attractions in Greenland
+12 Top-Rated Tourist Attractions in Greenland

 Greenland, an autonomous nation within the Kingdom of Denmark, can truly be said to be a world apart.
 The population numbers less than 60,000 in this, the most sparsely populated country and the largest non-continental island on Earth.

 Green mountains with beautiful wildflowers, breathtaking fjords, precipitous cliffs, hot springs, crystal clear skies, and clean air are all waiting to be discovered.
 Animals flourish in the sea and on land-seals, whales, polar bears, and reindeer to name but a few.